 On those nights when it’s cool outside but our home retains heat and I’m kicking off my blankets at 3am, the bamboo sheets keep me cool.
 This is the highlight of them so far.

-They are very lightweight — the lightest sheets I’ve ever owned.
+They are very lightweight–the lightest sheets I’ve ever owned.
 The softness and silkiness is also very comfortable when I’m sleeping in a T-shirt and shorts, which is typical for me.
 Overall, these are my top pick for summer sheets.

 Price point

 Still, Brooklinen’s Luxe Sateen silky sheet set for a Queen size retails at $189, and Quince’s bamboo viscose set is only $89.90.
 Both are soft and smooth; the difference is a 300 thread count for Quince’s bamboo viscose sheets and 480 thread count for Brooklinen’s, hence the price difference.
+It reminds me of how my towels from Quince also clock in at a price infinitely lower than Brooklinen’s, as you can see in my Quince bath towel review.

 Hypoallergenic and organic